List of former state routes in Nevada: State Route 162

+State Route 162 existed between 1976 and sometime between 1999 and 2010.
+The most recent alignment of the route began at the California state line as the Needles Highway.
+From there, it continued northward until terminating at SR 163.
+Though the original alignment of the route is now inaccessible, the most recent alignment's roadway is still visible.

 State Route 166

 State Route 166 was a Nevada state highway that was signed along Lakeshore Road in Clark County.
 The road still runs along the west shore of Lake Mead, but is no longer a state highway.
 SR 166 started at an intersection with US 93 near Boulder City inside the Lake Mead National Recreation Area.
 The highway went north along Lake Mead's shore.
 It quickly encountered a toll booth where motorists paid to enter the recreation area.
 Several roads branched off SR 166 and lead to marinas.
 Near the end of its route, the highway turned west before meeting its northern terminus, at an intersection with SR 564/SR 147.

-Signage for the route was removed by 2000, and according to a park ranger, the route is a park service road, and the signs were only put up to "make it easier for tourists."
+Signage for the route was removed by 2000, and according to a park ranger, the route is a park service road, and the signs were only put up to "make it easier for tourists".